joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/xml-signature-validation-in-air/implementing-the-iuridereferencer-interface.md

 The signature of an AIR application is an example of an enveloping signature.
 The files in the application are listed in a Manifest element.
-The Manifest element is addressed in the Reference URI attribute using the string, “#PackageContents”, which refers to the Id of the Manifest element:
+The Manifest element is addressed in the Reference URI attribute using the string, "#PackageContents", which refers to the Id of the Manifest element:

     <Signature xmlns="http://www.w3.org/2000/09/xmldsig#" Id="PackageSignature">
     	<SignedInfo>